Cat People (1942)

 Why do these screams matter?

-Our first scream comes not from Irena but Alice (Jane Randolph).
+Interestingly, this scream comes not from Irena but from Alice (Jane Randolph), Irena’s rival for Oliver’s affections.
 Realizing that Alice is in love with Oliver and worried that Oliver might return those feelings, Irena sets off to follow Alice to the basement pool.
-Meanwhile, Alice begins to feel as though she is being watched.
+Meanwhile, alone and vulnerable in the water, Alice fears she is being watched.

-While Alice’s screams here are most certainly coming from a very real place of fear, they are also moving the threat posed by Irena from potential to actual.
+Most obviously, Alice’s scream is a direct acknowledgement of her vulnerability.
+Alone and treading water, she is for all intents and purposes immobilized.
+With only her voice to confront the threat she feels encroaching, Alice is a woman in peril, horror’s most well-known gendered trope.
+And yet, while Alice’s screams here are most certainly coming from a very real place of fear, they are also moving the threat posed by Irena from potential to actual.
 Up until this point, Irena’s concerns that she is cursed have been largely dismissed by both Oliver and Alice.
-But this scene demonstrates that Irena is, in fact, a shapeshifting monster and that her curse renders her a very real threat to those around her.
+But this scene demonstrates that Alice, at least, is coming to believe that Irena is, in fact, a shapeshifting monster and that her curse renders her a very real threat to those around her.
 That this threat is directed toward Alice is intentional.
 As the “normal” woman in this love triangle, Alice’s relationship with Oliver is one of expressed heteronormativity.
 And her scream here signals the threat to not only her safety but to traditional domestic relationships.

 This thread is continued in the next scream that comes from Dr. Judd (Tom Conway), the psychiatrist who has taken on Irena’s case at the behest of Oliver.
 As a medical professional, Dr. Judd serves the very specific function of ensuring that the audience reads Irena’s Otherness as a psychological defect.
 It is a dynamic underscored when, during a therapy session, Irena offers up a sound that I believe can be read as the animalistic equivalent of a scream.
-In the scene, Dr. Judd attempts to seduce Irena partly because of his sexual interest in her and partly to prove to her that her concerns are all imagined.
-And let’s just say that things don’t go especially well for Dr. Judd.
+In the scene, Dr. Judd attempts to seduce Irena partly because of his sexual interest in her and partly to prove to her that her concerns are all imagined, a mistake Dr. Judd comes to regret.

 Cat People.
 Directed by Jacques Tourneur, performances by Simone Simon, Jane Randolph, and Kent Smith, RKO Pictures, 1942.